 This limit covers Christmas bonuses and other incentives.

 Failure to give 13th month pay to employees

-Unless filed for exemption, companies that failed to give 13th month pay to their employees are subject to legal charges.
+Unless filed for exemption, companies that fail to give 13th month pay to their employees are subject to legal charges.

-According to its Rules and Regulations, employers are required to file a report of compliance to the Department of Labor and Employment (DOLE) not later than the 15th of January the following year.
-Upon failure to do so, employees may file a money claims case to any DOLE branch.
+According to the law’s Rules and Regulations, employers are required to file a report of compliance to the Department of Labor and Employment (DOLE) no later than the 15th of January of the following year.

 BPO companies are also not exempted from this, even though their clients are outside the country.
 Since their service providers are based in the Philippines, they are still covered by the Philippine jurisdiction and are therefore accountable for failing to do so.